-Once you’ve designed your tight and streamlined recruiting process, it’s important to be transparent with candidates about your timeline and next steps to keep them engaged.
+Once you’ve designed your tight and streamlined recruiting process, it’s important to be transparent with full stack developer candidates about your timeline and next steps to keep them engaged.

-A lack of clear expectations about the hiring process and long stretches of silence from employers will prompt developers to explore their other options — the ones who are communicating with them.
+A lack of clear expectations about the hiring process and long stretches of silence from employers will prompt full stack developers to explore their other options — the ones who are communicating with them.

 It’s also crucial for recruiters to be transparent around salary, job responsibilities, and other key information in the beginning of the interview process — you’ll avoid wasting your time and candidates’ when there’s not a match.

-Recruitment is an important window into your company’s culture — by being forthright, you’ll signal that you’ll treat them honestly and ethically as a workplace.
+Recruitment is an important window into your company’s culture — by being forthright, you’ll signal to full stack developers that you’ll treat them honestly and ethically as a workplace.

 Tip #5: Branded Careers Page